microsoft/pxt/docs/targets/theming.md

 ### Blockly

-To Blockly themeing, you can overwrite the default Blockly options by configuring `blocklyOptions` under your target's `appTheme`.
+For Blockly theming, you can overwrite the default Blockly options by configuring `blocklyOptions` under your target's `appTheme`.

 See [Blockly Configuration](https://developers.google.com/blockly/guides/get-started/web) for a full list of Blockly configurable options.